ApolloTang/math-in-github-markdown/math-equation.md

-This is how you equations number to a math sandbox:
+This is how you number equations in a math sandbox:

 ```
 $$